The Relationship Between Import Tariffs and Exports

 Incoterms and Tariff Allocation

-Incoterms serve as a vital international trade term because it determines how buyers and sellers need to handle their respective duties.
+Incoterms serve as a vital international trade term because they determine how buyers and sellers need to handle their respective duties.
 As per DAP Incoterms, the seller must deliver products to an agreed location, yet buyers must handle all import duties.
 Exporter success depends heavily on understanding this critical detail since tariffs and import duties can present additional costs to the buyer after goods are received.

 Alteration of Competitive Pricing